mgsrichard/bikesharing/README.md

 ### Trips are Pretty Short

 Trips are usually less than an hour long, and a large majority of them are less than 30 minutes long.
-These bikes get people where they want to go pretty quickly, which is good wherever you are renting them, because shorter trips means more opportunities for rentals and more income.
+These bikes get people where they want to go pretty quickly.
+Fast trips means potentially more rides per bike per day, more business, and more income.

 ![Trips are short](https://github.com/mgsrichard/bikesharing/blob/main/Resources/2%20Trips%20are%20Short.png)